Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Introduction

-In this paper, we aim to study the '$2+1$' gravity on vacuum spacetimes of topological type $\Sigma_{g}\times \mathbb{R}$ in constant mean extrinsic curvature spatial harmonic gauge (CMCSH).
-Utilizing the direct estimates from the Einstein evolution and constraint equations in conjunction with a few established results from \cite{moncrief2007relativistic} and the theory of Riemann surfaces, we show via a direct argument that indeed Moncrief's conjecture holds true, that is, at the limit of the big-bang singularity, the conformal geometry degenerates and every corresponding non-trivial solution curve attaches to the Thurston boundary.
-The structure of the paper is as follows.
-We begin with introducing necessary background for the theory of Riemann surfaces such as harmonic maps, holomorphic quadratic differentials, the associated measured foliations and their transverse measures etc. Then we study the reduced Einstein equations through a conformal technique and obtain the estimates necessary from the associated elliptic PDEs.
-Finally, we state the relativistic interpretation of the concepts introduced from surface theory and show using the estimates obtained that the conjecture holds true, that is, at the limit of big-bang singularity, every non-trivial solution curve runs off the edge of the Teichm\"uller space and attaches to the space of projective measured foliations/laminations and exhausts these spaces.
+The structure of the article is as follows.
+We begin with introducing the necessary background for the theory of Riemann surfaces such as harmonic maps, holomorphic quadratic differentials, the associated measured foliations, and their transverse measures etc. Then we study the reduced Einstein equations through a conformal technique and obtain the estimates necessary from the associated elliptic PDEs.
+Finally, we state the relativistic interpretation of the concepts from Riemann surface theory and prove using the estimates obtained that the conjecture holds true, that is, at the limit of big-bang singularity, every non-trivial solution curve runs off the edge of the Teichm\"uller space and attaches to the space of projective measured foliations/laminations and exhausts these spaces.
 We conclude by discussing the potential validity of the conjecture with the inclusion of a cosmological constant and suitable matter sources.